 While we do not plan for students to self-isolate at a hotel upon arrival, students should be aware of the cost of quarantining at hotel, in the case they need to during the semester.
 Students should budget 100€ per day for the quarantine in a hotel (this includes hotel + 3 meals per day).
 We recommend budgeting 1.540€ (14 days of room and board + PCR).

-- Hygienic face masks (may be used for up to 4 hours): 10-packs may be purchased for aprox.
-1.50 €
+- Surgical face masks (may be used for up to 4 hours): 10-packs may be purchased for approx. 1.50 €

 Students in dorms will be able to quarantine there.
-We expect that students in homestays will be able to quarantine at home too, and will be able to confirm this soon.
+We expect that students in homestays will be able to quarantine at home too.

 Recommendations for isolation/quarantine: